 As part of this development, the plan is to create an extended network of footpaths and associated feature artworks, along which visitors and townspeople will be able to interpret and understand the story of the Steelworks from its creation in 1840 to its closure in 1980.

 Commercial and Industrial

 The Trust has further ambitions to build industrial workshops and office units on the Hownsill Industrial Park, commercial units for retail and professional services, and the service sector at Ponds Court and various housing projects.

-The proposed renewable technologies park will provide much needed employment opportunities for the local people.
+The proposed renewable technologies park will provide much-needed employment opportunities for local people.